-Dakin Hall is a traditional, single-sex room by neighbor building offering single and double style rooms.
+Dakin Hall, a co-ed residence hall, offers single and double style rooms.

-Although Dakin Hall is a traditional, single-sex room by neighbor residence hall, the University also allows students to choose optional gender-inclusive placements in Dakin Hall.
+Although Dakin Hall is a co-ed room by neighbor residence hall, the University also allows students to choose optional gender-inclusive placements in Dakin Hall.

 Because restrooms are community-style, during the first floor meeting an anonymous vote occurs where students can voice their thoughts on restroom designations.
 If a resident would like restrooms to be gender-specific, then restrooms are designated as such for the floor.